Sorry, Grinch. Virus Won't Stop NORAD From Tracking Santa

 Today, most early calls come from Japan and Europe, and as the day goes on the callers from the U.S. and Canada climb.

-In addition to the call center, the NORAD Tracks Santa website — www.noradsanta.org — as well as social media pages, Amazon Alexa, Onstar, and a new mobile app will still be available with up-to-the-minute details on Santa's location.
+Besides the call center, the NORAD Tracks Santa website — noradsanta.org — as well as social media pages, Amazon Alexa, Onstar and a new mobile app will still be available with up-to-the-minute details on Santa's location.
 A social media team will operate from a separate conference room at the base.

 The tracking Santa apps will soon be available on Google Play and the Apple App Store.